 - If the original Vampire is killed and their Familiar is still alive there is a chance that the Familiar will be able to revive their master.
 On the Vampire's death, a living player will be marked.
 If that player is killed for any reason, the Vampire will be reborn in the Familiar's body.

-- If the Vampire Master is killed, they immediately transition into the body of the first-recruited Familiar that is still alive.
+- If the Vampire Master is lynched, the next morning they will transition into the body of their longest-serving living Familiar.

 Tips for playing Familiar (of the original Vampire)